Harkinsam/Task-Mnagement/README.md

 This provides interactive API documentation where you can test all available endpoints.

-## API Endpoints

-- **User Management**:
-  - `POST /users` - Create a new user
-  - `GET /users/{id}` - Get user by ID

-- **Task Management**:
-  - `POST /tasks` - Create a new task
-  - `GET /tasks/{id}` - Get task by ID
-  - `PUT /users/{id}/tasks`- Update task

 ## Design Decisions

 1. **Layered Architecture**: The application follows a clean architecture with clear separation of concerns:
    - Controllers for handling HTTP requests
    - Services for business logic
-   - Repositories for data access
    - DTOs for data transfer between layers

 2. **Error Handling**: Comprehensive error handling with appropriate HTTP status codes and meaningful error messages.

 3. **Validation**: Input validation using Bean Validation API to ensure data integrity.

-4. **Pagination**: List endpoints support pagination for better performance with large datasets.

 5. **API Documentation**: Integrated Swagger UI for interactive API documentation.

-6. **Testing**: Comprehensive test coverage with unit and integration tests.

 ## Assumptions

-1. The application uses an in-memory H2 database by default for development purposes.
+1. The application uses an in-memory storage structure by default for development purposes.
-2. For production, you would typically configure a persistent database like PostgreSQL or MySQL.
-3. Authentication and authorization are not implemented in the current version but can be added using Spring Security.
+2. Authentication and authorization are not implemented in the current version but can be added using Spring Security.

 ## Contributing